For many B2B sales-led organizations, the technology a prospect uses can be a strong qualifying factor. The question is, how do you uncover such data?

 UpLead allows you to build targeted lists of prospects based on the technology stack that companies and contacts use.
 If you wanted to uncover organizations that use WordPress, Kissmetrics or Salesforce, for example, you can build a list of those companies.

-UpLead currently tracks over 7,000 technologies ranging from analytics, CRM, marketing and much more.
+UpLead currently tracks over 16,000 technologies ranging from analytics, CRM, marketing automation tools and much more.

 Trusted by the likes of Hubspot, Intuit and Dell, you’re in good hands.
 Sign up for a free trial to see how technographics can supercharge your lead generation efforts today.